openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 Minor actions are tasks that don't require much time or effort, but often set up larger actions.
 You may take any number of minor actions on your turn, but you cannot take more than one of the same type of minor action.
 Minor actions include the following:

+-   Make an opportunity attack
+-   Sustain a boon
 -   Draw or sheathe a weapon
 -   Retrieve an item stored on your person
--   Sustain a boon
 -   Make a Perception roll to observe your surroundings
 -   Make a Learning roll to recall useful information
 -   Open a door, chest, drawer, etc.
--   Make an opportunity attack

-#### Opportunity Attacks
+#### Make an Opportunity Attack

 An opportunity attack is a special kind of minor action because it does not take place during your turn.
 If you are wielding a melee weapon, and an enemy moves from a space within your reach to a space that is not within your reach, you may make a free attack against the enemy.
 (Note that, as a minor action, you may only make one opportunity attack per round).

 Only voluntary movement made on the moving character's turn trigger opportunity attacks.
-Movement caused by a foe's *forced move* bane or an ally's *telekinesis* boon, for example, do not trigger opportunity attacks.
+Movement caused by a foe's *forced move* bane or an ally's *telekinesis* boon, for example, does not trigger opportunity attacks.

 > ##### Opportunity Attack Examples
 >